Glossary of Italian gold-ground painting

 A

-Altarpiece — Eng.
+Altarpiece — Object

 A devotional work placed upon or behind an altar, typically a painted panel or series of panels.
 Gold-ground altarpieces dominated Italian churches from the late Duecento through the early Quattrocento, conveying the sacred presence of holy figures to the faithful.

-Ancona — It.
+Ancona — Object

 A type of altarpiece, often with a cusped or pointed upper profile, associated with the Veneto and Adriatic regions.
 Anconae frequently feature the Virgin and Child enthroned under gilded Gothic architectural canopies.

-Archivolt — Arch.
+Archivolt — Tech.

 The ornamental moulding running around the outer curve of an arch in panel frames.
 In gold-ground polyptychs, archivolts are often punched or incised with foliate and geometric patterns that catch candlelight.